Lloyd's Open Form: Modern environmental salvage

 In the 1960s and 1970s, there were a number of ageing single-skinned tankers (Note: See double-hulled tanker.) coming to grief and letting huge slicks of crude oil escape.
 (Note: Casualties included the Torrey Canyon, the Amoco Cadiz, and the Exxon Valdez .)
 While passing ships were obliged to offer reasonable assistance to save life, they were reluctant to offer salvage services on a seeming reckless adventure to save a low value hulk where third party liability risks might be enormous.
 Instead, salvors preferred to work where there were richer pickings and fewer dangers.
-This situation alarmed coastal states (whose beaches were liable to pollution from oil slicks) and P&I Clubs (who might be responsible to "pick up the tab" and indemnify those third-party risks).
+This situation alarmed coastal states (whose beaches were liable to pollution from oil slicks) and P&I clubs (who might be responsible to indemnify those third-party risks).

 To remedy the position, the Lloyd's Open Form (LOF) 1980 made provision for a stricken tanker to engage salvage services and guarantee a reward provided that the salvor had exercised due diligence in attempting to save the marine environment from pollution.
 This innovation proved very successful, and the international community was so delighted and impressed that only a few years later the 1989 Salvage Convention came into force, adopting this new LOF idea.
 Specifically, articles 13 and 14 of the Convention lay down the modern basis for making the award.
 (Note: The Salvage Convention 1989 is now incorporated into the UK's Merchant Shipping Act 1995) (Note: The "marine environment" being protected is purely "coastal"; mid-oceanic pollution is not catered for.)

 Although the 1989 Convention has been a success, the House of Lords decision in The Nagasaki Spirit showed that it had been poorly drafted in places, and did not always provide adequate reimbursement to salvors.
 The international maritime industry joined with P&I Clubs in 2000 to develop the new SCOPIC form, (Note: SCOPIC - an acronym for "Special Compensation - P&I Clubs") a codicil which could be annexed to the LOF to redress the shortcomings of the 1989 Convention.